theNewDynamic/aba-icc/_structure-of-the-icc/trust-fund-for-victims.md

 The TFV is comprised of a five-member Board of Directors elected by the ASP for three-year terms.
 The five seats are distributed according to the five major world regions.
 Each member serves in an individual capacity on a pro bono basis.

-TFV projects are funded through fines and forfeitures of persons convicted through ICC proceedings, as well as through voluntary donations from states and individual donors.
+The TFV uses fines and forfeitures of persons convicted through ICC proceedings, as well as through voluntary donations from states and individual donors.
 The TFV works with national and international partners to implement its programs through a grant-making process.

 #### Responsibility